-Recipe for Cream of Coconut Cake a Rich coconut flavored poke cake soaked in sweetened condensed milk and cream of coconut, topped with toasted coconut and cherries.
+Cream of Coconut Poke Cake is a rich coconut flavored poke cake soaked in sweetened condensed milk and cream of coconut, topped with toasted coconut and cherries.

-I have been making one version or another of this Cream of Coconut cake for so long now that I couldn’t even begin to tell you where or when the idea originated.
+I have been making one version or another of this moist cake for so long now that I couldn’t even begin to tell you where or when the idea originated.

-Cream of Coconut cake is a fairly rich dessert.
-It’s similar to a tres-leche cake, except it uses cream of coconut as one of the components.
+This is a fairly rich dessert.
+It’s similar to a tres-leches cake, except it uses cream of coconut as one of the components.

 This one is also served right from the pan you baked it in, which can be a blessing for folks like me who can hardly get a small cake out of a pan in one piece.